gdsbook/book/notebooks/04_spatial_weights.md

 ```

 This is also by construction as the feature is at the very heart of the
-KNN approach.
+k-nearest neighbor approach.
 In some cases, this is not an issue but a desired feature.
 In
-other contexts, however, this characteristic of KNN weights can be undesirable.
+other contexts, however, this characteristic of k-nearest neighbor weights can be undesirable.
 In such situations, we can turn to other types of distance-based weights.

 ### Kernel weights

-The knn rule assigns binary values to the weights for neighboring observations.
+The k-nearest neighbor rule assigns binary values to the weights for neighboring observations.
 PySAL also supports continuously valued weights to reflect Tobler's first law
 {cite}`Tobler1970computer` in a more direct way: observations that are close to a unit have larger
 valued weights than more distant observations.